shivamguys/irctc-cypress-automation/readme.md

 ```

 #### Check If Everything Works Fine....
-This Would Print **No --image-base-64 provided** Which Means You Have Followed Correctly at this point.
+This Would Print **No base-64 String provided** Which Means You Have Followed Correctly at this point.
 ```
-python irctc-captcha-solver/app.py --image-base-64 ""
+python irctc-captcha-solver/app.py ""
 ```